KendraMBach/CIS556_Project/README.md

 # Welcome to Junction Jewelers!
 This is the developer site for Junction Jewelers.
 This repository includes the Java models, logic and MySQL statements needed to run our website on your machine.

-**NOTE** This technology stack has a number of dependencies.
+This technology stack has a number of dependencies.
 Please refer to the [DEVELOPER](DEVELOPER.md) README for instructions and details.

 There are three main directories in this repository, each with more detailed README files.